curvenote/blog/content/blog/how-to-use-paperpile-with-curvenote.md

 Updating your reference list in Curvenote is simple.
 Just add or edit a reference to your Paperpile folder, then repeat steps 1 and 2 above.
 The new item will be integrated seamlessly into your references in the Curvenote web app as well as when you export to Microsoft Word, LaTeX, or PDF using Curvenote’s [professional templates](https://curvenote.com/templates).

 Steps 1 and 2 offer a quick and easy way of creating a reference list for your Curvenote project in the web app.
-However, if you prefer to [work locally with Markdown](./working-locally-with-myst-markdown.md) and use the collaborative capabilities of GitHub, and would like your reference list in Curvenote to automatically update when you add a reference to Paperpile, read on!
+However, if you prefer to [work locally with Markdown](./working-locally-with-myst-markdown.md) and/or use the collaborative capabilities of GitHub, and would like your reference list in Curvenote to automatically update when you add a reference to Paperpile, read on!

 +++

-## A step-by-step guide to synchronizing references with the Curvenote CLI and the Paperpile BibTeX export to GitHub workflow
+## A step-by-step guide to synchronizing references with the Curvenote CLI and the Paperpile Export workflow (GitHub or a live link)

-We describe how to set up Paperpile’s integration with GitHub and Curvenote in three steps:
+We describe how to set up Paperpile’s BibTeX Export workflow to Curvenote in three steps:

 **Step 1: Clone your Curvenote project locally**